tiayyba/CYT180_Lab5/index.md

 - **Checkpoint A — Device A Data Loading (≤ 30 seconds)**
   - Demonstrate loading deviceA_ssh_logs.csv
   - The total number of rows
   - A brief verbal explanation of the dataset structure.
 (Example: “Here is Device A’s log file.
-It contains X rows and the columns ProcessID and Message.”)
+“It contains X rows and the columns Timestamp, Host, Process, ProcessID, and Message.”)
 - **Checkpoint B — IOC Filtering + Failure Filtering (≤ 60 seconds)**
   - Show the IOC filter results for Device A
   - Invalid/Failed filter results for Device A